uea-teaching/graphics1-2022/lectures/combined-transforms.md

 ::: notes
 let's multiply out from right to left.
+Here we rotate first, then translate.
 :::

 ---

-Multiplying out from right to left:
+Multiplying out the second example from right to left:

 2. $$
     \begin{aligned}